 Negatives of Joint Life Insurance

-The biggest drawback of joint life insurance is that it pays out only once.
-While buying two separate policies increases the price, it also means double the coverage since each policy will pay a death benefit separately.
+The biggest drawback is that joint life insurance pays out only once.
+While buying two separate policies increases the price, it also means double the joint life insurance coverage since each policy will pay a death benefit separately.

 Also, in the event of a divorce, you may be forced to cancel the policy.
 If several years have elapsed since you bought the policy, you may have to pay a higher premium on account of your age.

-The surviving partner of a first-to-die life policy faces a similar problem.
+The surviving partner of a joint first-to-die life policy faces a similar problem.
 The policy ends at the death of the first insured, and if the surviving spouse wants coverage, they will have to take another policy.
 Since life insurance costs increase as we age, that’s likely to come at a higher rate.